ytyulkinaxway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_yaml_schema.md

 * `false`
 * `undefined`

-As it is free from, a proper schema definition do not apply as long as the file is YAML compliant.
+Because the `values.yaml` file follows a free format, a proper schema definition does not apply as long as the file is YAML compliant.

 ```yaml
 ---